coachteacher/artportfolio/README.md

 # artportfolio
 This is the code repo for the Benjamin Rogers Art portfolio site.
+This is still a work in progress